 L&D serves a critical function for nurturing employees over time, with the goal of eventually funneling them into your talent pipeline.
 This means it’s even more important that you’re constantly working to evolve your L&D strategy to address future talent needs.

 For example, let’s say your company is anticipating an overwhelming need for Nurse Practitioners over the next 18-24 months, but your current talent pipeline is lacking candidates with the required skill sets.
 That’s your indicator to start looking at existing talent, understand their abilities and determine if your L&D program has the content and coursework required to upskill or reskill those employees sufficiently.

-Invest in the right talent management technology
+Invest in the right talent management software

-Working in spreadsheets and outdated legacy software is a surefire way to lose your competitive edge when it comes to managing your talent pipeline.
+Working in spreadsheets and legacy talent software is a surefire way to lose your competitive edge when it comes to managing your talent pipeline.
 Technology by itself doesn’t guarantee that your pipeline will be effective, but it does help to maximize efficiency and eliminate the need for manual work, so your team can spend more time filling positions, and less time sorting through spreadsheets.